GaloisInc/mctrace/MCTRACE.md

 GitHub repository.
 Once compiled, the platform API implementation must be provided to the `mctrace` as the `--library` argument when invoking the `mctrace` tool.

+Implementations of the Platform API are subject to some restrictons currently as described in the [following section](#current-limitations-of-mctrace).

 For demonstration purposes, simple platform API implementations for PowerPC and `x86_64` Linux user space are available in the repository